pypa/build/docs/index.rst

    A ``pyproject-build`` CLI script is also available, so that tools such as pipx_ can use it.

-By default build will build the package in a isolated environment, but this behavior can be disabled with `--no-isolation`.
+By default build will build the package in an isolated environment, but this behavior can be disabled with `--no-isolation`.

 .. toctree::